publicstringapps/clinch-skills/README.md

 [ Approve ]  [ Counter ]  [ Cancel ]
 ```

-Clicking **Approve** triggers the local `clinch_approve` tool, which injects your Ed25519 signature into the Deal Artifact and commits it immutably to the Registry's Chain of Custody.
+Clicking **Approve** triggers the local `clinch approve <sessionId>` command, which injects your Ed25519 signature into the Deal Artifact and commits it immutably to the Registry's Chain of Custody.

 ## Architecture & Privacy